nexuhss/apler/README.md

 ## 🎯 What Makes Apler Special

 - **Always Up-to-Date**: Automatically searches the web for current information when needed
+- **Video Summarization**: Can summarize YouTube videos using transcripts and descriptions
 - **Reliable**: Multiple API keys ensure the bot stays responsive even during high usage
 - **Smart Memory**: Remembers conversations and adapts to your server's needs
 - **User-Friendly**: Clean slash commands and natural conversation flow